0800 043 0020

 • Popping: Creating sharp, staccato movements by contracting and relaxing muscles.

-• Locking: Characterized by freezing in a particular position and then continuing at the same speed as before.
+• Locking: Characterised by freezing in a particular position and then continuing at the same speed as before.

-• Waacking/Whacking: Emphasizes arm movements, posing, and musicality.
+• Waacking/Whacking: emphasises arm movements, posing and musicality.

 Jazz: